Resources for schools and students

 We are passionate about inspiring the cancer researchers of the future.

-If you’re a teacher and you’re interested in hearing more about how we can work with you, please get in touch with our public engagement office [email protected].
+If you’re a teacher and you’re interested in hearing more about how we can work with you, please get in touch via e-mail: [email protected].

-We have produced a range of resources for schools and young people, which highlight careers available at the ICR and help students develop their scientific skills and knowledge.
+A range of resources are shared for schools and young people produced by the ICR, which highlight careers available at the ICR and help students develop their scientific skills and knowledge.

-It includes a 10-minute video presented by ICR researchers, a suite of classroom activities to support students’ learning, and a lesson-style presentation containing learning objectives and answers to the activities.
+This activity includes a 10-minute video presented by ICR researchers, a suite of classroom activities to support students’ learning with accompanying teacher notes, and a lesson-style presentation containing learning objectives and answers to the activities.

 The video and resource pack are freely available to watch and download, and this work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Licence.